quirky14-dev/HiveSync/docs/ui_layout_guidelines.md

 ## 5.4 Send Preview (Plugin)

+Plugins do not perform device targeting or preview orchestration.

+When the user invokes "Send Preview" from a plugin:

 If Desktop is active:

-* Plugin asks Desktop for filesystem metadata
+- Plugin sends a preview request to the Desktop client
+- Desktop resolves the request against the active preview session
-* Desktop performs hashing
+- Desktop performs any required filesystem inspection or hashing
+- Desktop handles all device targeting and preview fan-out

 If Desktop is not active:

-* Plugin sends raw file list to backend
+- The plugin MUST NOT initiate preview delivery
+- The plugin MUST report that no desktop-controlled preview session is available and defer the action
+- No device preview, virtual device creation, or backend fan-out occurs

 ---